 I loved being in the hostel.
-It felt so much like a cosy Ski Lodge and whenever I stepped outside to take out the rubbish, or glanced out the window of the lounge as I was sweeping the floor, the mountains staring back at me never failed to put a smile on my face.
+It felt so much like a cozy ski lodge and whenever I stepped outside to take out the rubbish or glanced out the window of the lounge as I was sweeping the floor, the mountains staring back at me never failed to put a smile on my face.
 Within a week I felt fitter and it didn’t feel difficult anymore.

 I may not have been paid for my work but I did get a few generous tips (one of $20!) and I saved money by not eating out too much and buying food from the supermarket in bulk.
 I even got a locals discount at local businesses in Field and Lake Louise.
 Every little bit helps.

-I spent a lot of time gazing out of the lounge window, watching hummingbirds feed from the bright flowers in the window box and at the snow sprinkled majesty of Mount Stephen and Mount Field behind town.
+I spent a lot of time gazing out of the lounge window, watching hummingbirds feed on the bright flowers in the window box and at the snow-sprinkled majesty of Mount Stephen and Mount Field behind the town.

-I did a lot of hiking in Yoho National Park as well as a few around Moraine Lake and Lake Louise in nearby Banff National Park.
+I did a lot of hiking in Yoho National Park, as well as driving the short distance from Field to Banff National Park to do multiple hikes around Moraine Lake and Lake Louise too.

 That’s not even mentioning the Lake O’Hara Alpine area which a lot of people say is the most beautiful spot in the Rocky Mountains.
 Visitor numbers are strictly limited as you can only reach it by hiking in along the 11km gravel road, or by nabbing a spot on one of the shuttles which only operate during the summer months and usually sell out within a day.

-Yoho Pass from Takakkaw Falls to Emerald Lake was another favourite of mine in the park.
-It switchbacked up to the pass through dense forest and past beautiful Yoho Lake, then down past waterfalls to the Emerald Lake basin before following the lake shore for the last couple of kilometres.
-And of course the epic hike up to Abbott Pass, one of the most incredible and scary experiences I have ever had, which I will be writing about soon.
+Yoho Pass from Takakkaw Falls to Emerald Lake was another favorite of mine in the park.
+It switchbacked up to the pass through dense forest and past beautiful Yoho Lake, then down past waterfalls to the Emerald Lake basin before following the lakeshore for the last couple of kilometers.

-In Banff National Park I loved the 14.6km hike above Lake Louise that linked the Lake Agnes and Plain of Six Glaciers Teahouses, and the stunning 11.6km Sentinel Pass and Larch Valley hike from Moraine Lake that I did with my brother to see the Yellow Larches.
+In Banff National Park I loved the 14.6km hike above Lake Louise that linked the Lake Agnes and Plain of Six Glaciers Teahouses, the short but sweet hike to Consolation Lakes, and the stunning 11.6km Sentinel Pass and Larch Valley hike from Moraine Lake that I did with my brother to see the yellow larches.

-Although late summer this year saw a lot of rain, I am still happy that I chose this time of year to go because I got to bear witness to the changing of seasons from Summer to Autumn.
+Although late summer saw a lot of rain, I am still happy that I chose this time of year to go because I got to bear witness to the changing of seasons from summer to autumn.

 Autumn really is the most beautiful time to be in the mountains and I welcomed the creeping cold for all the beauty it was bringing.